BenRR/Car-P5/README.md

 ### Deep Learning Model

+My best model is available from [model link](https://benk-carnd-public.s3-us-west-2.amazonaws.com/car_model.h5)

 #### 1) Full-convolutional neural network
 I choose LeNet as my base model since the MNIST photo size (32*32) is very close to our training set size(64*64).
 Then I change the last couple of full-connected layers in LeNet to convolutional layers.

 Traditionally convolutional neural networks end with one or more fully connected layers which will remove the spatial information.

 To use CNN for segmentation problem we can transform the full-connected layers in CNN to multi 1*1 convolutional layer.
 By this design for a 64*64 photo the output of the model should be just 1 float number as the possibility of a car between (0~1).
 For any other size photo in theory it is similar to grid search 64*64 pixels on the full photo and the output size is size of the input photo divide the last feature map size(in my model it is the output after the second maxpooling layers) in the model.

  My model architect is (train.py line 81):